JohannesFischer/Nivoo-Slider/README.md

 - directionNavWidth - (number,string: defaults to 20%) Width of the clickable area of the directional navigation.
 Can be a number for pixels or a string with a percentage of the full width.
 - effect - (string: defaults to sliceDown) Type of transition (see effects),
 - interval - (number: defaults to 3000) Interval in ms between the transitions, required for the autoPlay function
-- orientation - (string: defaults to vertical) Defines the direction of the transition, can be horizontal or vertical
+- orientation - (string: defaults to vertical) Defines the direction of the transition, can be horizontal, random or vertical
 - pauseOnHover - (bool: defaults to true) Clears the interval on mouseover
-- slices - (number: defaults to 15) Number of the slices used for the transition
+- slices - (number: defaults to 15) Number of the slices used for the transitions

 #### Events ####
 - finish - (function) Is fired right after each transition